 Rated for 30ATM, the watch not only comes with their signature screw-in setting crown with a rugged-looking crown protector, but also features lots of lume on the dial that covers not only the stick-shaped hour markers and open-worked hour and minute hands, but is also applied to the small seconds indicator, which is placed at the usual position at 9 o’clock and partly counterweighted by a small date window at 3 hours.

-Measuring whole 47 millimeters in width, this watch is certainly not for an average office worker.
-However, it will be just right for a guy knowing a thing or two about free weights workout.
+Measuring a whole 47 millimeters in width, the PAM 389 is not for an average office worker.
+However, it will be just right for a guy knowing a thing or two about free weights workouts.

 Panerai Luminor Submersible 1950 Amagnetic Titanium (Ref.
-PAM389) automatic watch specification
+PAM389) specification

 Price: €8900 (MSRP)